csr632/react-hook-svs/README.md

   - [See this demo](https://codesandbox.io/s/github/csr632/react-hook-svs/tree/master/src?fontsize=14&hidenavigation=1&module=%2Fdemos%2Fcomposition.tsx&moduleview=1&theme=dark).
   - Sidenote: Services can be isolated or composable, depending on whether they are in same scope family.
 When you run a hooks in a scope, `react-hook-svs` will create a child scope to be the running enviroment of that hook.
 The "parent scope - child scope" structure will form a "enviroment tree" to resolve context requests properly.
 It just works like enviroment model of most programing languages.
 - **Service abstraction**.
   - Normal React hooks abstraction: the caller of a hook can't know whether the hook call other hooks in it.
-The nesting hook call is abstracted by the parent hook.
+The nesting hook call is abstracted away by the parent hook.
   - Beside normal React hooks abstraction, `react-hook-svs` gives you service abstraction: SvsA can run(instead of consume) SvsB inside it, but the users of SvsA will not feel the existance of SvsB: **SvsB will not be visible in the scope and react context.
 SvsA can re-export and re-name the output of SvsB to make it visible**.
   - [See this demo](https://codesandbox.io/s/github/csr632/react-hook-svs/tree/master/src?fontsize=14&hidenavigation=1&module=%2Fdemos%2Fabstraction.tsx&moduleview=1&theme=dark).
 - **Precise control of service visibility**.
 You can make a scope(which contains some services' output) only visible to a portion of children.
 You can make two children consume same kind of service, but two independent outputs.